boennecd/parglm/cran-comments.md

   solaris-x86-patched

 ## R CMD check results
 There were no ERRORs, or WARNINGs.
-There is a NOTE on `fedora-gcc-devel` and `debian-gcc-release` on rhub about the size of the package.
+There is a NOTE on `fedora-gcc-devel` on rhub, my local machine, and `debian-gcc-release` on rhub about the size of the package.